pankajbisht/openDB/README.md

 ## List of Local and Session Storage Methods
 ```
-- set(key, value) :-  stores data in local or session with a key and value
+- set(key, value) :-  stores data in local or session storage with a key and value

-- get(key) :- retrieve data from local or session by key.
+- get(key) :- retrieve data from local or session storage by key.

-- has(key) :- check whether a specified key exists in local or session
+- has(key) :- check whether a specified key exists in local or session storage

+- remove(key) :- remove a specific item from local or session storage
 ```